percona/percona-server-mongodb-operator/source/TLS.rst

 Transport Layer Security (TLS)
 ******************************

-The Percona Distribution for MongoDB Operator uses Transport Layer Security (TLS) cryptographic protocol for the following types of communication:
+The |operator| uses Transport Layer Security (TLS) cryptographic protocol for the following types of communication:

 * Internal - communication between Percona Server for MongoDB instances in the cluster
 * External - communication between the client application and the cluster